rackerlabs/technical-blog/_posts/2015-08-21-jenkins-post-build-plugin-part-1.md

     mvn <plugin>:<action>

-Using the above, you just execute `mvn hpi:hpi` to generate the `.hpi` file.
+Using the preceding, you just execute `mvn hpi:hpi` to generate the **.hpi** file.

-Note: The `mvn hpi:hpi` command will not run any tests in the project.
+Note: The `mvn hpi:hpi` command does not run any tests in the project.

-## <a name="intro-to-part-2"></a>Introduction to Part 2
+### <a name="intro-to-part-2"></a>Introduction to part 2

 The auto-generated testExample project is an example of a Jenkins build plugin and you can see that the class `HelloWorldBuilder.java` extends the class `hudson.tasks.Builder`.
 However, in the upcoming part 2 of this tutorial, we will create a post-build plugin and, therefore, extend the class `hudson.tasks.Recorder` and make the `Extension` class `DescriptorImpl` extend the class `BuildStepDescriptor<Publisher>` instead of `BuildStepDescriptor<Builder>`.